8 Best FREE Data Modeling Tools (2025)

 1) Miro

-Founded in 2011, Miro has evolved into a leading visual collaboration platform, offering a drag-and-drop diagramming tool that simplifies database design.
+Founded in 2011, Miro has evolved into a leading visual collaboration platform.
+It offers a drag-and-drop diagramming tool that simplifies database design.
 Unlike traditional desktop applications, Miro runs in the browser, eliminating installation hassles and enabling seamless cross-device access.

 Integration: Jira, Asana, Slack, etc.